LittleGreyCells/escheme-ooi/README.md

 escheme-oops
 ================

-The escheme interpreter is implemented using what might be considered object-oriented programming techniques -- classes, virtual functions, and templates.
+The escheme interpreter is implemented using object-oriented programming techniques -- classes, virtual functions, and templates.

 ## Introduction

 In this old project I answer the question whether it possible to implement escheme using a purely object-oriented approach.
+After some false starts, the escheme interpreter using conventional methods was transformed into a satisfyingly object-oriented implementation.

-## Implementation Constraints
+## Implementation Constraint(s)

-* No discriminated unions.
+* No discriminated union

-* No analysis based on object type.
-Use instead dynamic dispatch.
+## Post Construction

-## Under Construction
+Almost all of the original escheme system is completed with the exception of a handful of custom object access primtives.

-Almost all of the original escheme system is completed with the exception of a handful of custom object access primtive.
+## Performance

-Testing underway.
+The first regression test suite passes!

-Stay tuned.
+After some initial performance tuning, the speed of the interpreter is now only 20% slower than that of the original.